 You can store the salad in an airtight container and keep it in the refrigerator for 3 to 4 days, but be aware that the fridge may cause the salad to dry out over time.

-For the best taste and texture, it's better to enjoy the salad as soon as possible after preparing it.
+For the best taste and texture, enjoying the salad as soon as possible after preparing it is better.

 There are countless variations of daikon radish salad, and you can customize them to your liking by adding other vegetables or changing the dressing.
 Here are some ideas to get you started: